|Extra Care Housing (ECH)|

-Everyone who moves into Extra Care Housing will be offered a financial assessment from Adult Social Care.
+If you move into ECH and you have eligible Care or support needs (or both) as per Care Act 2014 which have been assessed by Somerset County Council, you will be offered a financial assessment from Adult Social Care.
 They will talk with you about your finances and, using national rules, work out one weekly contribution you must pay which will be towards both your care and support cover and care costs (individual care needs).

-If you are a couple thinking of moving into an Extra Care Housing scheme, the standard weekly unit charge will normally be split 50/50 between the two of you.
+If you are a couple thinking of moving into an ECH scheme, the standard weekly unit charge will normally be split 50/50 between the two of you.